Western powers talk nuclear disarmament, upgrade what's left

 Last June the U.S. president proposed further cutting nuclear arsenals by a third but Russia responded that the shield, intended to protect against attack from Iran and North Korea, would require Moscow to hold more missiles or lose its deterrent capability.
 Russia fears the system’s interceptors could shoot down its long-range nuclear missiles.

-Such activities led Angela Kane, U.N. high representative for disarmament affairs, to comment in September: “Robust nuclear weapon modernization programs... raise legitimate questions over whether these steps are heading toward global zero, or instead to a permanently nuclear-armed world.”
+Such activities led Angela Kane, U.N. high representative for disarmament affairs, to comment in September: “Robust nuclear weapon modernisation programmes... raise legitimate questions over whether these steps are heading toward global zero, or instead to a permanently nuclear-armed world.”

 Adds Henry Sokolski of the U.S. Nonproliferation Policy Education Center: “In theory everyone can say the ideal number is zero but in practice no one is willing to take that risk.”